AndoryuRenoa/MochiJumpLevelEditor/README.md

 Next up:

+I need to change the client to import levels individually, the returnAll api causes a significant increase in CPU usage at this point.

 Okay, I'm going to attempt to get the emailer app on Google App Engine.
 I'll rewrite it to use maven as I've read about issues with spring/gradle/jetty

 Should do: